alif2884/Telegram-Store-Bot-using-Mealy-Machine/README.md

 # 🛒 Telegram Shop Bot using Mealy Machine

-This project is a high school-level design for a Telegram-based shop bot using the concept of **Mealy Machines** from automata theory.

-It includes a detailed **flowchart** representing how the state transitions work, simulating a simple online shop where the user's input determines the next state (action) and output.
+This project simulates a Telegram shopping bot using a Mealy Machine finite state model.
+The bot helps users navigate a virtual store, select categories and products, and confirm or cancel their order through a series of interactive messages.

+This was my first experience applying formal automata concepts (Mealy machine) in a practical project using Python.

+---

 🧠 The idea was to connect theoretical computer science (automata) with a real-world application (a Telegram bot).